Nada-08/Chess/README.md

   - `Board`: Represents the current board configuration.
   - `CurrentPlayer`: Tracks whose turn it is (White or Black).
 - Acts as the bridge between the game logic (`ChessLogic`) and the user interface (`ChessUI`).

+### 9. MoveType Enum
+- Represents the types of moves in chess:
+  - `Normal`: Standard piece movement.
+  - `CastleKS`: Kingside castling.
+  - `CastleQS`: Queenside castling.
+  - `DoublePawn`: Pawn moving two squares forward.
+  - `EnPassant`: Special pawn capture.
+  - `PawnPromotion`: Pawn reaching the eighth rank and promoting.

+### 10. Move Class (Abstract)
+- Defines the base structure for all chess moves.
+- Includes abstract properties:
+  - `Type`: Returns the `MoveType`.
+  - `FromPos`: The starting position of the move.
+  - `ToPos`: The destination position of the move.
+- Includes an abstract method:
+  - `Execute(Board board)`: Executes the move on the board.

+### 11. NormalMove Class
+- Represents a standard move in chess.
+- Inherits from `Move` and implements:
+  - `Type`: Returns `MoveType.Normal`.
+  - `FromPos` and `ToPos`: The starting and destination positions.
+  - `Execute(Board board)`: Moves the piece from `FromPos` to `ToPos` and updates its state.

 ## ChessUI